jubako/jubako/spec/index.rst

 The idea is to have a different kind of subcontent.
 Those subcontent could be stored as independent files or all in one file (concat).
-The full content, usefull to the user is the combination of different subcontents.
+The full content, useful to the user is the combination of different subcontents.

 Base Structures
 ===============